-Description of Task: Reclaim a two acre wetland located within the Project boundary.
+Description of Task: Reclaim a two-acre wetland located within the Project boundary (completed in 2012).

-Method/Procedure: NRCS will complete the design for the wetland reclamation.
-Rio Grande County and a contractor will complete the earthwork, topsoiling, seeding, and bioengineering at the site.
-Bioengineering techniques include, but are not limited to willow clump plantings, bareroot shrub plantings, and grass and forb seeding.
+Method/Procedure: NRCS completed the design for the wetland reclamation.
+A contractor completed the earthwork, topsoiling, seeding, and bioengineering at the site.
+Bioengineering techniques included willow clump plantings, erosion mat installation on slopes, and grass and forb seeding.